Eight Forest Lane

 • Add some fish, calamari, prawns and maybe some mussels to the pot of sauce and let the seafood cook.
 Serve the seafood marinara with crusty bread or pasta.

-Jar of marinara sauce
+Jar of marinara sauce with fresh basil.

 More easy sauce recipes: